Sitecore/Helix.Docs/helix/principles/architecture-principles/domain-language.rst

-Also be cautious that terminology can be ambiguous between domains, for example the marketing and technology domain, and a specific technical tool can define a business domain term is another way than the common or individual company understanding.
-For example, the Sitecore Experience Platform uses the terms campaign and template very particular ways – and is often in conflict with the common understanding in the marketing domain.
+Also be cautious that terminology can be ambiguous between domains, for example the marketing and technology domain, and a specific technical tool can define a business domain term in another way than the common or individual company understanding.
+For example, the Sitecore Experience Platform uses the terms campaign and template in very particular ways – and is often in conflict with the common understanding in the marketing domain.